-It's International Women's Day - and the perfect time to introduce our new Head of Digital Transformation: Graz Kania-Knight.
+It's International Women's Day - and the perfect time to introduce our new Chief Digital Officer: Graz Kania-Knight.

 We asked Graz what drew her to join our mission and, in celebration of International Women’s Day on 8 March 2021, we sought her views on the representation of women in the tech industry, how she’s built her career with the support of other women leaders, and what advice she has for young women seeking a career in tech.

 Graz joined the business in November 2020 and leads the solarZero Digital & Technology team.

 During her 17 year career in tech Graz has focused on bringing the benefits of new technology to improve customer experience and create value.
 Graz started her digital adventure at KPMG in the UK and then worked with software startups.
 After moving to New Zealand seven years ago, Graz worked with teams at ANZ, Air New Zealand and Vodafone.
 Graz is passionate about creating a future that not only takes advantage of the latest technology but is also equitable and sustainable.
 She is exploring these themes as she undertakes her Masters in Technological Futures at Tech Futures Lab.

 As Chief Digital Officer at solarZero, what gets me out of bed every morning is working with our dedicated teams to accelerate New Zealand’s transition to be 100% renewable.
 By embracing the latest technology and improving how we work, I drive positive changes to help our customers enjoy the benefits of more sustainable and cheaper energy.

 What do you enjoy most about working in technology?